ntunlpsg/ntunlpsg.github.io/content/project/discomt/eval-anaphora.md

 +++

-# Evaluating Pronominal Anaphora in Machine Translation: An Evaluation Measure and a Test-suite
 This repository contains the data and source code of our paper "[Evaluating Pronominal Anaphora in Machine Translation: An Evaluation Measure and a Test-suite](https://arxiv.org/abs/1909.00131)" in EMNLP-IJCNLP 2019.